Cyanilux

 Prior to v10, these settings can instead be found on the Master node.
 While hovering over it, a small cog/gear icon appears in the top right of the node which shows the settings when clicked.

-The settings for URP are :
+Common settings for URP include :

 Master Stack